Whareakeake: Physical geography

 Whareakeake is approximately 630 m long and faces north-northeast.
 To the west it ends at the small headland called Pilot Point; to the east, at the cliffs of the much larger Purehurehu Point.
 Immediately south lie approximately 13 ha of flat ground, beyond which the land rises steeply on all sides up towards Stone Hill and Hodson Hill.
 A stream flows down the valley from Hodson Hill and crosses the beach near its eastern end.
 Beyond Pilot Point lies Long Beach, followed by Pūrākaunui, Mapoutahi, and Blueskin Bay; beyond Purehurehu Point lie Kaikai Beach, Aramoana, Heyward Point, and the mouth of Otago Harbour.

-Northeasterly swells, although rare, produce barrelling waves or "mal waves" of great interest to surfers.
+Northeasterly swells, although rare, produce barrelling waves and "mal waves" of great interest to surfers.
 The tides regularly strew the beach with shells and driftwood.

 Access to Whareakeake is by Whareakeake Road (formerly Murdering Beach Road), a steep one-lane gravel drive leading down the side of the Purehurehu Point ridge to the eastern end of the beach.